JGCRI/gcam-doc/updates.md

 gcam-version: v5.3
 ---

-Several changes have been made to GCAM since the last release version (v5.1.3).
+Several changes have been made to GCAM since the last release version (v5.2).
 The key updates are:

-1. Water supply and water markets are now included (see [Water](water.html))
-2. Agricultural commodity markets are now regionally differentiated (see [AgLU](aglu.html))
-3. A resource-reserve approach to fossil resource production is included, and
-4. The GCAM-USA assumptions have been updated.
+1. GCAM's final historical year has been updated to **2015**.